ChrisEssery/group-project/Portfolio/System_Implementation.md

 ![alt text](../Portfolio/images/homepage.png)

 </div>
-The `game menu component` is composed of a `title component` and `button group componen`t which serves as an interface for the specific gameplay page with the two buttons of game names.
+The `game menu component` is composed of a `title component` and `button group component` which serves as an interface for the specific gameplay page with the two buttons of game names.

 #### Leaderboard